 List of DNs of managed elements

 The scope of AI/ML de-activation may be given as a part of de-activation policies defined by the MnS Consumer instructing the MnS Producer on how to automatically take remedial actions by changing or reducing the scope of AI/ML inference activation.
+For complete AI/ML deactivation, the ManagedActivationScope.dNList, ManagedActivationScope.dNList and ManagedActivationScope.geoPolygon should be an empty list.

 5.5.3.5 Evaluation

+The solution described in clause 5.5.3.5 proposes simple enhancements to information elements and attribute descriptions of AIMLManagementPolicy.managedActivationScope, AIMLInferenceFunction.managedActivationScope, ManagedActivationScope.dNList, ManagedActivationScope.timeWindow and ManagedActivationScope.geoPolygon for AI/ML deactivation as a remedial action.
+Therefore, the solution described in clause 5.5.3.5 is a feasible solution to be developed further in the normative specifications.